 No more than one trap registration number may be on a single trapping device.
-For additional information about trap registration
+For additional information about trap registration numbers and using and checking your trapping devices, see pages 15-17.

 Utah's Walk-in Access program

 The Walk-in Access (WIA) program provides hunters, anglers and trappers access to privately owned land, streams, rivers, ponds or reservoirs.